wuyilingwei/wuyilingwei/README.md

 ## 💡 Views

-I'm **happy to welcome anyone who can point out errors, provide suggestions, or participate in any of my projects**, but failure to follow the Wisdom of Asking or using offensive language will result in me banning you for no reason.
+I'm **happy to welcome anyone who can point out errors, provide suggestions, or participate in any of my projects**, but failure to follow the Wisdom of Asking or using offensive language will result blacklist.

-I support the Anti 996 movement and have developed the Anti-Labor Exploitation License (ALE) 1.1.
-I believe that protection against exploitation is more fundamental than absolute software freedom, for true freedom can only exist where exploitation is absent.
-ALE Compliance & Reporting: admin@wuyilingwei.com

-I oppose war - regardless of the side.
-(Please refrain from discussing political affiliations with me)

 I don't want to talk about political, racial, and gender (etc. unrelated code) content on github. - So if you try to talk about these with me, you will get blacklisted.

 ## 💭 End

-故事会结束，但生活不会。

-我想不出怎样可以尽善尽美，我只能动手去做。

-要去思考，去想，然后行动。

 Stories will end oneday, but life doesn't.